bouwe77/temba/readme.md

 And hosting json-server on Heroku does give you persistence, but is not reliable because of its [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

-These limitations are the whole idea behind json-server, but if you want more and don't mind having a database, you might want to try Soksawat.
+These limitations are the whole idea behind json-server, but if you don't like the persistence limitation and don't mind having a database, you might want to try Soksawat.

 # Getting Started